celtx/selenium-testing-hcs-grid/README.md

   }
 ```

-You may then run your tests normally, as if the interceptor didn't exist via:
+You may then run your tests normally as if the interceptor didn't exist via:

 ```shell
 $ ./gradlew cleanTest test